akhilagollaj/Fleetcor-Early-Account-Monitoring/README.md

 The analysis was conducted using R, and the repository includes the following R scripts:

 1. **Data Cleaning**: The cleaned dataset is provided in the repository
-   - `Cross-Sell Early Account Monitoring`: The cleaned dataset is provided in the repository
+   - `Cross-Sell Early Account Monitoring.csv`: The cleaned dataset is provided in the repository

 2. **Customer Segmentation**:
    - `kmeans_clustering.R`: Performs K-Means clustering to segment customers into three clusters based on financial metrics.